vacuumserval/vacuumserval.github.io/source/index.rst

 * ... ...

-And those are the things I would like to share to you.
+And those are the things I would like to share with you.
 Well, in the end of the letter, I have to sign my name, again, my name is not important.
-Since "I learned very early the difference between knowing the *name* of something and **knowing something**" (Richard P. Feynman), I'll just sign my claw mark here.
+Since "I learned very early the difference between knowing the *name* of something and **knowing something**" (Richard P. Feynman).
+I wish you could **know something** by reading this mémoire, and I'll just sign my claw mark here.

 .. raw:: html